datmaiq/code-challenge/src/problem2/currency-swap/README.md

 Welcome to the Currency Swap project!
 This coding challenge, created for Tech 99, demonstrates a feature to swap tokens with exchange rates.
 I developed this project to showcase my skills and passion for joining Tech 99.

+## Decimal Precision

+In the field of cryptocurrency, values often have many decimal places.
+To ensure accurate calculations and display, the application uses 5 decimal places for USD values and cryptocurrency prices.
+This level of precision is crucial to accurately represent and process small fluctuations in cryptocurrency prices, similar to the precision used by platforms like PancakeSwap.
+By maintaining high decimal precision, we ensure that users receive the most accurate financial information possible.

 ### Token Swap Features

 **1. Select Token via Modal:**